 (973) 742-6742, Ext.
 303

 Austin Greitz is CAPCO’s Development Coordinator, focusing on the growth of the agency both financially and socially.
 Austin also serves as a Nonmedical Case Manager, helping clients to access a variety of social services.
 Austin started as an HIV Prevention Specialist with CAPCO’s Project CHANGE, a project focused on reducing the transmission and acquisition of HIV as well as building and maintaining a healthy lifestyle, and then focused on development for the agency through the processes of grantwriting and fundraising prior to switching to his current role.
 He received his bachelor’s degree in gender, sexuality, and women’s studies from Montclair State University.
 Austin’s background is primarily in advocacy work for the lesbian, gay, bisexual, transgender, queer (LGBTQ) community, people living with HIV, and other marginalized communities.
-Austin pursues his mission in life through the performing arts and participation at various social justice conferences.

 Community Health Worker